Skip to main content

 When Does It Start?

-Some awards may transition faster than others.
-The Commission has the power to set different commencement dates for different awards if it decides a sudden change would cause hardship for particular industries.
+Some awards may have slightly different transition arrangements.
+The Commission has the power to set different commencement dates for different awards if it decides a sudden change would cause hardship for particular industries, but the default commencement date is 1 December 2026.

 What Employers Need to Do